New Certification

 License Agreement

-Upon successful completion of the Technical Review, the BPI License Agreement and Membership are finalized.
+Upon successful completion of the Technical Review, the BPI License Agreement is executed.

-This document details the rights that BPI grants to its Members for use of the BPI Certification Marks.
-It also provides details on all aspects of the Certification program: including requirements for recertification, information on certificates, control and inspection, and termination.
-This document must be signed by an officer of the member company.
+This document details the rights that BPI grants to its License holders for use of the BPI Certification Mark.
+It also provides details on all aspects of the Certification program, including requirements for recertification, information on certificates, control and inspection, and termination.
+This document must be signed by an officer of the company holding the certificate and licensing the BPI Certification Mark.

-If the applicant is a new BPI Member, the BPI Membership fee is due at this time.
-Certificate files will not be sent to the applicant until payment of all outstanding invoices has been received by BPI.
+If the applicant is a new License holder, the annual licensing fee is due at this time.
+Certificate files will not be sent to the applicant until payment for all outstanding invoices has been received by BPI.

 • Final Review Summary